-The Natural History Museum was founded in 1881, though the origins of its core collections date back to the 18th century.
-Sir Hans Sloane (1660-1753) left a large collection of natural specimens to the nation, which was initially housed in the British Museum.
-Over the years, new collections were added, such as those amassed by Sir Joseph Banks (1743-1820) during his 1768 voyage to the South Pacific with Captain James Cook on the HMS Endeavour.
-In time, a new museum was founded to display the natural history collections in their own space.
-Banks was an explorer, naturalist, and champion of British colonization of New South Wales, Australia.
-He urged the British government to establish a penal settlement in Botany Bay, where Cook had made his initial landfall in 1768.
+The Natural History Museum was founded in 1881, though it dates back to the 18th century gift of Sir Hans Sloane (1660-1753), a large collection of natural specimens which was initially housed in the British Museum.
+Over time, collections were added, such as those amassed by Sir Joseph Banks (1743-1820) during his 1768 voyage to the South Pacific with Captain James Cook on the HMS Endeavour.
+Banks was an explorer, naturalist, and champion of British colonization of New South Wales, Australia, who urged his government to establish a penal settlement in Botany Bay, where Cook had made landfall in 1768.
 Eventually, on May 13, 1787, 11 ships set sail from Portsmouth, England to found a colony with the labor of 780 convicts.
-This “First Fleet” arrived in Botany Bay eight months later, eventually making a permanent landing in Port Jackson (now Sydney).
-One of the unintended outcomes of this voyage was a unique set of drawings that document the landscapes, flora, fauna, and aboriginal people that the settlers encountered in the early days of the new colony.
+This “First Fleet” arrived in Botany Bay months later, eventually making a permanent landing in Port Jackson (now Sydney).

-The museum’s “First Fleet” collection is made up of a variety of drawings and watercolors, produced by different members of the expedition.
+The museum’s “First Fleet” Collection is made up of drawings and watercolors, documenting the native landscapes, flora, fauna, and people, produced by members of the expedition.
 George Raper (1769-1797) was a midshipman, who sailed on the HMS Sirius, flagship of the “First Fleet.”
 Thomas Watling (b.
 1762) was a trained artist and convicted forger of banknotes, whose watercolors make up the bulk of the collection.
-Finally, there is the Port Jackson Painter, whose oeuvre probably includes the works of 2 or 3 different unknown artists, with some works produced in Port Jackson, and others probably created from specimens that had been brought back to England.
+Finally, there is the Port Jackson Painter, whose oeuvre probably includes the works of 2 or 3 different unknown artists, with some works produced in situ, and others probably created from specimens that had been brought back to England.
 This particular set of watercolors was originally part of Banks’ private library, and was included in his larger bequest to the museum.